Wondering about 5 ways AI in the automotive industry is making an impact?

-Advancements in artificial intelligence continue to develop and further push industries into what can often feel like are the stuff of science fiction films.
+Advancements in artificial intelligence continue to develop and further push industries into what can often feel like the stuff of science fiction films.
 Whether it be autonomous cars, taxis, and lorries or exponential growth in the IoT space, it can be hard to keep up to date with current trends or take stock of how AI is impacting the industry.

-What once was the thing of science fictions in movies such as the first release of Total Recall with its driverless taxis, artificial intelligence is advancing at such a pace that tech firms have been developing technology that can facilitate the introduction of autonomous automobiles and lorries.
+What once was the thing of science fiction in movies, such as the first release of Total Recall with its driverless taxis, artificial intelligence is advancing at such a pace that tech firms have been developing technology to facilitate the introduction of autonomous automobiles and lorries.

-Historically, car manufacturers and tech companies that produce driverless technology had to adhere to strict guidelines, not to mention, a human had to always be present and ready to take over in the event on an emergency
+Historically, car manufacturers and tech companies that produce driverless technology had to adhere to strict guidelines, not to mention, a human had to always be present and ready to take over in the event of an emergency

 Earlier this year, California granted approval and new legislation to allow driverless cars *without* a human operator!